kubadospial/ngx-is-image-loaded/README.md

 url: string | Array<string>;

 ```
-setting: can take string or array of strings with urls;
+url: can take string or array of strings with urls;
 ```

 ### Outputs: